1Brandon1/Elemental-Chess/README.md

 # Elemental Chess

 Welcome to Elemental Chess, a dynamic and innovative variant of the classic game of chess!
-Elemental Chess introduces new pieces with unique abilities alongside the standard chess pieces, enhancing strategic depth and player engagement.
+Elemental Chess introduces new pieces alongside the standard chess pieces, enhancing strategic depth and player engagement.
 This project aims to reimagine traditional chess, providing a thrilling gaming experience for players of all skill levels.

 ## New Pieces and Their Abilities

 1. **Fire Mage**:

     - Moves like a knight but can also move one square in any direction.
-    - **Special Ability**: Can "burn" a piece directly in front of it (horizontally, vertically, or diagonally) once per game, removing that piece from the board.

 2. **Water Mage**:

     - Moves like a rook but can also move two squares in any direction.
-    - **Special Ability**: Can "freeze" a piece in any adjacent square, immobilizing it for one turn.
-This ability can be used twice per game.

 3. **Earth Golem**:

     - Moves like a queen but can only move up to three squares in any direction.
-    - **Special Ability**: Can "fortify" an adjacent piece, making it immune to capture for one turn.
-This ability can be used twice per game.

 4. **Air Spirit**:

     - Moves like a bishop but can also move two squares in any direction.
-    - **Special Ability**: Can "teleport" to any unoccupied square once per game.

 ## Setup